hellerve/blog/wip/Carp_and_derive_II:_This_Time_Its_Personal.md

-At this point we’re missing two important pieces: `get-deriver`, which will return the pair from the association list that matches the interface name—that’s why we call `cadr` on it to get the actual derivation function, as it’s the second element of the pair—, and the code that defines derivers.
+At this point we’re missing two important pieces: `get-deriver`, which will return the pair from the association list that matches the interface name—that’s why we call `cadr` on it to get the actual derivation function, as it's the second element of the pair—, and the code that defines derivers.
 Since the lookup shouldn’t be too hard, it looks like we’ll have to spend some time wrapping our heads around how registration works.
 It does all the actual heavy